open2b/scriggo-site/doc/developers/vm.md

 ### SubInv

-The instruction `SubInv` subtracts two integers or two floats.
-The first form of `SubInv` subtracts the operand addressed by `a` from the operand addressed by `b` and stores the result in `c`, the type of operands is `int` or `float64`.
+The instruction `SubInv` subtracts two integers or two floats. `SubInv` has two forms.

+The first form subtracts the operand addressed by `a` from the operand addressed by `b` and stores the result in `c`, the type of operands is `int` or `float64`.

-The second form of `SubInv` subtracts the constant addressed by `b` from the operand addressed by `c` and stores the result in `c`. `type` is the type of the operands.
+The second form subtracts the constant addressed by `b` from the operand addressed by `c` and stores the result in `c`. `type` is the type of the operands.

 The operand `b` is an integer constant between -127 and 126.